ucfcbb/RaPID2/README.md

 ## About This Project

-RaPID v2 is part of an academic research project.
+RaPID2 is part of an academic research project.
 While it has been extensively tested and delivers strong performance in practice, users should be aware that the software may contain bugs or incomplete features.
 Feedback and contributions are welcome.

 ## Compilation and Execution (C#)

 ### Install .NET SDK

-You will need the .NET 8.0 SDK to build and run RaPID v2.
+You will need the .NET 8.0 SDK to build and run RaPID2.

 - **Windows**:
   Follow the installation instructions at the official .NET site: